 Why choose Newnham for History and Politics?

 Newnham’s pioneering work in the development of women’s education began in 1869, with a series of lectures set up by Henry Sidgwick.
 Women were formally admitted to full membership of the University in 1948, and Newnham’s continued academic success is reflected in the number of students who gain University prizes and Research Fellowships, and the wide variety of their chosen careers.
-Support facilities at the College are very good, including a particularly well-stocked library.
-Newnham has a strong international character, and welcomes both mature students and students with disabilities.
-Its liberal and independent atmosphere makes it a good place to be a part of and to work in.

 How many places are available for History and Politics at Newnham?